 Sometimes it is necessary and appropriate to withdraw from a class after the formal drop/add period.
 To do so, visit with your academic advisor.
 Note in the catalog that you can withdraw from a course without penalty up until the time a course is 60 percent completed.
 (See the Campus Calendar for actual dates.)
 Failing to withdraw in a timely manner has serious consequences.
-If you stop attending, but do not formally withdraw, you will be given whatever final grade you have earned, usually an NC (no credit, failing).
+If you stop attending, but do not formally withdraw, you will be subject to academic withdrawal and given whatever final grade you have earned, usually an NC (no credit, failing).
 Please also refer to the “Administrative Course Withdrawal” section in the Hesston College Catalog.

 What do I need to do if I need to miss class because of a college-approved group activity?

 - initiate contact with each instructor whose class conflicts with the absence.
 This must occure by the last class period prior to the absence.